 Certainly, the log cabin in Tennessee was not actually built by the audience.
-Celebrity- and non-celebrity-laborers did the physical work (and, of course, much of the mental work) of building it.
+Celebrity- and non-celebrity-laborers did the physical work of building it.
 However, a significant part of the media object Blog Cabin 2008 is produced by the audience.
 This is similar to the digital "free labor" processes that Terranova (2000) describes.
 The immaterial labor of the audience was freely given, not only in the form of design decisions and concepts, but also in the very real work of building and binding together an audience.

 The fantastical dimensions of the \$750,000 log cabin - which is, despite its humble name, a log McMansion - clashes with the dimensions of the audience members' lives: one bedroom apartments with no yards and long commutes to work, hospital visits and recoveries, ailing parents and kids going to college, layoffs and hours cut, working and looking for work.
-All of these concerns are expressed in the audience comments, providing complex pictures of the typical Blog Cabin 2008 viewing demographic that no Nielson survey could ever uncover.
-Add to this all the labor that went into building the website and the log cabin - design decisions, debates, the cultural economics of recipe exchanges and personal confessionals.
-In the end, only one person could win the cabin, and the winner is Gayle Donaldson.
+These concerns are expressed in the audience comments, providing complex pictures of the typical Blog Cabin 2008 viewing demographic that no Nielson survey could ever uncover.
+Add to this all the labor that went into building the website and the log cabin: design decisions, debates, the cultural economics of recipe exchanges and personal confessionals.
+In the end, only one person could win the cabin: Gayle Donaldson.
 The "white elephant" mortgage and tax bill would be hers alone.
 In the meantime, despite the demands, the audience members have no sure way to effect changes in the location or purpose of Blog Cabin.
 But their comments remain on the Blog Cabin website, providing a wealth of ideas (also owned exclusively by the DIY Network, per the End User License Agreement) to show producers and advertisers.